-Overview of Central Cluster Performance Benchmark Comparison
+Overview of Central Cluster Performance

 Bear in mind that while roughly three-quarters (77.32%) of all EQ-i scale scores lie within the 80-120 range, the expected range of cluster scores naturally shrinks when several scale scores are averaged.
 (The same tendency is found when looking at group profiles.)
 This requires skillful interpretation of subtle differences between cluster performances, and further necessitates a good look at the dispersion of scale scores.
-All these considerations are conveniently pulled together in a metric called Cluster Status.
+This is conveniently done when we consider the Cluster Performance Status.